-The Huntsman School of Business not only has amazing courses, but also facilitates so many experiences outside of the classroom.
-I was able to attend a Women in Business club event where we traveled to several companies in the Salt Lake area and got to know a tech recruiter at Pluralsight.
+Business not only has amazing courses, but also facilitates so many experiences outside of the Women in Business club event where we traveled to several companies in the Salt Lake area and got to know a tech recruiter at Pluralsight.
 Through this personal connection, I interned as a Machine Learning Engineer and received a return offer to be a Data Scientist following my graduation.